dullroar/miki/README.rst

   $ mwk clean # Remove all generated files.

   $ mwk print # Do nothing but print to the terminal
-              # all rst and md files found,
+              # all rst, md and meta.json source files found,
               # and all corresponding targets based on source.

   $ mwk # Default target is html and catalog.
 The most common invocation.